teller-protocol/teller-protocol-v2/packages/subgraph-substreamed-pool-v2/README.md

 ### recompile from contracts

 - how ???

 - need to run buf.gen.yaml ?

-1. manually  regen  the /proto folder
+1. manually  rewrite   the /proto folder

-2. substreams protogen
+2. substreams protogen   -> build rust code from it

 cargo run --bin rebuild_abi